Skip to Content

 Possession with Intent to Distribute

 Unlike simple possession, possession with intent to distribute is a felony offense in Oklahoma.
-Drug distribution refers to the unlawful sale or transportation of small amounts of controlled substances.
+Drug distribution refers to the unlawful sale or transportation of controlled substances.
 Depending on the drug type and quantity, a conviction is punishable by a minimum of two years in prison and $20,000 in fines.

 Drug Trafficking